 Q: How are Al assignments determined?
 Can I select my Al assignment?
 Al assignments are determined based on scientific expertise, schedules (class/group meeting/seminars, etc.), faculty request, and past teaching performance.
-If you would like to be an Al for a specific class, you are encouraged to talk with the course instructor.
+If you would like to be an Al for a specific class, you are encouraged to talk with the course instructor so that they may specific request you.
 Please note that not all requests can be honored due to the difficulty associated with balancing scientific expertise and schedules.